Officials: Poland done making concessions in dispute with EU

-WARSAW, Poland (AP) — Officials in Poland say the government is done trying to satisfy European Union concerns about ongoing changes to the country’s judicial system.
+WARSAW, Poland (AP) — Poland’s government is done trying to satisfy European Union concerns about ongoing changes to the country’s judicial system, officials said Sunday.

-Jacek Sasin, an aide to Prime Minister Mateusz Morawiecki, said Sunday that Poland has “ran out of concessions” and is waiting for the European Commission’s next move.
+Jacek Sasin, an aide to Prime Minister Mateusz Morawiecki, said the government has “run out of concessions” and expects the European Commission to withdraw its threats to punish Poland over the changes that give the justice minister and the president roles in the appointment of judges.

-The commission says the changes undermine judicial independence and has opened a procedure to sanction Warsaw.
-It also made recommendations for improving the situation.
+“We are waiting for the other side’s move,” Sasin said on Poland’s state-owned TV.
+“For now, we are seeing no such will there.”

-The right-wing government has implemented some of the suggestions, but says others would undermine reforms that are a crucial element of government policy.
-The commission has found the steps insufficient.
+The European Commission says the changes undermine judicial independence and threaten the rule of law.
+It triggered a censure process in December that could lead to punitive measures and also made recommendations to Warsaw for improving the situation.

 Most Read Nation & World Stories